DevGuyRash/rashino-prompts/docs/prompt_core/prompt_core.md

 - [Without Descriptions](token_options_without_desc.md)
 - [Without Formatting](token_options_without_any.md)

-# With Descriptions

-## Without Descriptions

-## Without Options or Formatting

 # Prompt Generators

-## Create Prompt
+## Prompt Creator

-Generate a prompt to [PURPOSE].
-The prompt should be optimized for a natural language processing large language model in a format that is similar to the example output.
+Your task is to craft a specialized and detail-rich prompt for a powerful language model.
+Choose the appropriate control tokens and relevant keywords, filling in the template below.
+The prompt should be optimized for a natural language processing large language model in a format like the example output.
+The purpose of the prompt is to [PURPOSE].

-You will select the control tokens and keywords that will be used to generate the prompt.

-Here is a list of control tokens for you to choose from and sections.
-If there is a more effective one that you can think of, use that instead for the control token section.

 You can also add additional control tokens per section if you think they are necessary.
-Having multiple control tokens per section is fine, but try to use only one or two per section.
+Having multiple control tokens per section is fine but try to use only one or two per section.
+You can also add more sections if you think they are necessary.

 Mandatory control tokens:

+* Persona
 * Objective
 * Target Audience
 * Output Format
 * Emotional Tone
 * Formality Level
-    * Language
-    * Output Length
-    * Persona
 * Writing Style
+* Constraints

+Additional control tokens (ignore if empty):

+* [Constraints]
+  *

-List of possible control tokens:
+List of control tokens:

 1. Objective
     * Inform